Jeffrey Foskett: Working with Brian Wilson and the Beach Boys

 Foskett became a fan of the Beach Boys after he heard "I Get Around" and became determined to meet Brian Wilson.
-In 1976, Foskett tracked down Wilson's house in Bel Air, which had a stained-glass window resembling the artwork of the 1967 album Wild Honey.
+In 1976, he tracked down Wilson's house in Bel Air, which had the stained-glass window used for the cover of the Beach Boys album Wild Honey.
 After knocking on Wilson's door, he was greeted by a friendly Wilson and quickly invited into his house as a guest.
 The two then kept in contact over the years.

-In late 1979, Wilson's cousin Mike Love stopped by the famous Santa Barbara restaurant "1129" where Reverie was the house band.
-Love listened to Foskett and hired Reverie as the original incarnation of The Endless Summer Beach Band.
-The band toured with Love through December 1981, when Foskett replaced Wilson's brother Carl Wilson who briefly left The Beach Boys to pursue a solo career.
-When Carl rejoined the Beach Boys in May 1982, Foskett was asked to stay to perform Wilson's falsetto parts, which he did until 1990.
+In late 1979, Wilson's cousin Mike Love stopped by the Santa Barbara restaurant 1129, where Reverie was the house band.
+Love listened to Foskett and hired Reverie as the original incarnation of the Endless Summer Beach Band.
+The band toured with Love through December 1981, when Foskett replaced Brian's brother Carl Wilson, who briefly left the Beach Boys to pursue a solo career.
+When Carl rejoined the Beach Boys in May 1982, Foskett was asked to stay to perform his falsetto parts, which he did until 1990.

 When Brian Wilson returned to touring in the late 1990s, he asked Foskett to help him assemble his touring band.
-Foskett was the musical director, appearing at every solo show Wilson had performed, up until his departure from Wilson's band.
-In concerts, Foskett provided lead vocals on several of Wilson's songs, including "Don't Worry Baby", "The Warmth Of The Sun" and "Wouldn't It Be Nice" as well as others.
-Foskett has appeared as guitarist/vocalist/arranger on a majority of Wilson solo material, including the 2004 version of SMiLE.
+Foskett was the musical director, appearing at every solo show Brian had performed, up until he departed from Brian's band.
+In concerts, Foskett provided lead vocals on several of Brian's songs, including "Don't Worry Baby", "The Warmth of the Sun" and "Wouldn't It Be Nice" as well as others.
+Foskett has appeared as guitarist/vocalist/arranger on a majority of Brian's solo material, including his version of Smile.

-In 2012, Foskett joined the Beach Boys' live band on their 50th Anniversary Reunion Tour, and subsequently recorded the studio album That's Why God Made the Radio alongside the band, performing all of the falsetto vocal parts as well as other vocals on the record.
-Regarding his role in the reunion, Al Jardine stated, "Jeffrey is invaluable to keeping the continuity between the various component parts.
+In 2012, Foskett joined the Beach Boys' live band on The 50th Reunion Tour, and subsequently appeared on the studio album That's Why God Made the Radio alongside the band, performing all of the falsetto vocal parts as well as other vocals on the record.
+Regarding his role in the reunion, Al Jardine stated, "Jeffrey is invaluable to keeping the continuity between the various parts.
 He supports Brian in every possible way.
 He has Brian's confidence, and basically kind of makes it possible to have Brian Wilson on the road with us.
 [Without] that shoulder to lean on, I think it would be very difficult for Brian to tour.
 And I'm very grateful for that."
 On the tour he provided lead vocals on "Don't Worry Baby", "Wouldn't It Be Nice" and "Why Do Fools Fall In Love" as well as singing all of the falsetto vocals.